garglk/garglk/INSTALL.md

   will be used in the absence of a user's specified SoundFont, allowing distributions to create an out-of-the-box working MIDI experience.

+- `ENABLE_GPL3`: While garglk itself is licensed as GPLv2 or later, it can be built with support for the xBRZ scaler, which is GPLv3, meaning libgarglk built with xBRZ support is also GPLv3.
+Several interpreters are GPLv2 only, so they cannot be distributed if built against a GPLv3 libgarglk.
+This option, which is false by default, will enable GPLv3 code (which right now is only xBRZ), resulting in a GPLv3 garglk.

 As with any standard CMake-based project, DESTDIR can be used to install to a staging area: